mdshahdathossendev/technova/README.md

 git clone YOUR_REPOSITORY_LINK
 ```

-Move into the project folder:
+Navigate to the project directory:

 ```bash
 cd technova
 ```

-Install dependencies:
+Install all dependencies:

 ```bash
 npm install